 Interestingly, phosgene is an important industrial chemical today.
-Great care has to be taken when using it, however.
-It's a strong irritant in both its gaseous and its liquid form.
-It damages tissues in the nose, throat and lungs and causes choking.
+The CDC (Centers for Disease Control and Prevention) says that it's used to make plastics and pesticides.
+Anyone who has to deal with the chemical needs to take adequate precautions and be very careful.
+Phosgene is a strong irritant in both its gaseous and its liquid form.
+It damages tissues in the nose, throat, and lungs and causes choking.
 It also irritates the skin and eyes.

 Chlorinated Water Benefits and Disadvantages

 Research has shown that the biggest contributor to chloroform in our bodies is chlorinated water.
 Chlorine is often added to drinking water and swimming pool water to kill bacteria and other microbes.
-This job is very important, but unfortunately using chlorine as a disinfectant can cause problems.
+Getting rid of the microbes is very important, but unfortunately using chlorine as a disinfectant can cause problems.

 Chloroform Production in Homes and Industry

 Scientists have found that chlorinated water in homes produces vapor containing chloroform, especially if the water is hot.
-The hotter the water, the higher the chloroform concentration in the air.
-Hot shower or bathwater, hot cooking water and hot laundry or dish washing water can all increase the concentration of the chemical.
+The hotter the water, the higher the concentration of the chemical in the air.
+Hot shower or bathwater, hot cooking water, and hot laundry or dish washing water can all increase the concentration of chloroform in a home.
 Chlorine used to clean toilets or to bleach clothes can have the same effect.

 Certain industries release chloroform into the atmosphere.
 They use the chemical as a reactant in chemical reactions and as a solvent—a chemical that dissolves other substances.
 Chloroform is used in some countries to produce a refrigerant known as R-22.
-The use of R-22 is gradually decreasing, however, since it causes ozone depletion in the atmosphere.
+The use of R-22 is gradually decreasing, since it causes ozone depletion in the atmosphere.
 Chloroform is also released into the air from pulp and paper mills and from landfills and hazardous waste sites.

 Chloroform enters our bodies when we drink chlorinated water and eat food containing the chemical.
 The chemical is present in some foods because chlorinated tap water was used to produce them.

 In the past, chloroform was added to some cough medicines.
-In 1976 the United States banned this use of the chemical.
-Cough syrups in some countries still contain chloroform, however.
+In 1976, the United States banned this use of the chemical.
+Cough syrups in some countries may still contain the substance.

 How to Reduce Chloroform Exposure